PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 What is Animal Hair

-The presence of a protein called Keratin in both animals and humans hair is one of the similarities that they exhibit.
+The presence of a protein called Keratin in both animal’s and human hair is one of the similarities that they exhibit.
 Keratin can also be found in nails and epidermal layers of skin.
 It serves as one of the parts in the reptile scales and bird feathers.
-Keratin can also be found of horses hooves, birds’ beaks, claws, and calluses.
+Keratin can also be found in horses’ hooves, birds’ beaks, claws, and calluses.

 The importance of Keratin extends from its ability to help the hair grow.
 Also, giving the hair the power to resist breakdown from wear and tear.
 Moreover, providing hair strength.
 The usage of Keratin in animals is evident as it is used as protection.
-The enhanced large specialized hairs found in porcupine is convenient in keeping themselves safe from the harm of predators.
+The enhanced large specialized hairs found in porcupines are convenient in keeping themselves safe from the harm of predators.